 I try to present an honest portrait of life as a middle-aged woman who works, lives and creates from the almost middle of Minnesota.
 It may seem like I don’t take myself too seriously, which is partially true.
 I do not know everything.
 I am not the smartest person in any given room.
 I am, however, probably wearing the same shirt you saw me in yesterday.

 I believe in working hard, staying curious and being nice.
 We need fewer asshats in the world.
 I’m doing my part.

 I never take for granted the fact that I am still able to make a living and support my family doing crafty things.
 So if you’re here, I appreciate you.
-When you buy a class, or a product, or click on a YouTube video link, you are directly supporting this small business woman who is extremely grateful for your business.
+When you buy a class, or a product, or even just watch one of my YouTube videos, you are directly supporting this small business woman who is extremely grateful for your business.

 Like, for real.

 Side note: my last name is not as complicated to pronounce as one would think.
 People tend to overemphasize the “Ziel” part, and say “Zeeeaalll-ski.”
 It’s much simpler than that.
 It’s just: zil-ski.
 Like pill-ski.
 Even Steven.

 I also wrote two books about scrapbooking and while they are presently no longer in print, you can still purchase the e-books in my digital shop.
 You can also shop my entire collection of stamps and dies at Simon Says Stamp.
 All of my digital scrapbooking supplies and printables are available in my shop.
 Click on images to see more.

 If you would like to read more business-y stuff, check out my Disclosure.